zhilongwang/LLMAgentProtector/README.md

 # 🛡️ Protecting LLM Agents Against Prompt Injection Attacks with Polymorphic Prompt

 **Polymorphic Prompt Assembling** is a security-focused SDK designed to safeguard LLM-based agents from prompt injection attacks.
 This repository provides a **Python** class that enhances the security of LLM interactions by introducing randomization to the prompt structure.
+Please see [manuscript](manuscript/PolymorphicPrompt.pdf) for the detailed design and evaluation of the PPA.

 ---